lmcalderon/paletools/src/paletools/README.md

 ## CHANGELOG

+### v1.0.15
+- Added support for limiting the ammount of players in an SBC
+- Selected options are persisted among SBC creation
+- Added option to ignore the player position

 ### v1.0.13
 - Plugin SBC Creator by Rating
 - Send duplicated items to SBC orders them by rating